Ms F asked:

-So you need to check your credit records and see how each debt has been marked.
+So you need to check your credit records with all three credit reference agencies and see how each debt has been marked.

 If your credit record has debts with a much later default date, you can ask for this to be corrected.
 This also applies if the debts aren’t marked at all as defaulted at all – then you can ask for a default to be added which will mean your credit record becomes “clean” sooner.
 See What should the default date for a debt be? for more details, including template letters for you to use to get this corrected.

 What if your DMP was more recent?